Alexhoey/kompaneets-kernel-and-doppler-elements-notebook/README.md

 The notebook supports the results presented in:

-Alex Hoey, A boost operator apprach to the relativistic kinematic SZ effect (2026), Jacob Long, ??????????
-(2026).
+Alex Hoey, The relativistic SZ effect using the boost operator formalism (2026), Jacob Long, Derivation of the kinematic corrections to the relativistic Sunyaev-Zeldovich effect via the boost operator approach (2026).

 *Some of the contents of this notebook are also available as a subsection to the notebook provided at www.chluba.de/Mathematica.